-Diabetes is a condition that over 100 million US adults suffer from.
-The disease essentially impacts how insulin breaks down blood glucose so they can be absorbed by cells to use as energy.
-Which increases the blood glucose levels in the blood to rise due to not being absorbed by cells leading to health problems.
+Diabetes is a condition that over 100 million US adults (CDC) suffer from.
+The disease essentially impacts how insulin breaks down blood glucose to be absorbed by cells to use as energy.
+This increases the blood glucose levels in the blood to rise due to not being absorbed by cells leading to health problems.
 Since there isn’t an exact cure for diabetes, individuals that suffer from it need to maintain a healthy diet and live an active life.

 Diabetes and Dental Care

-- Can lead to cavities, saliva helps protect your teeth from getting cavities.
-With less production of saliva and your mouth being dry, your teeth are more likely to develop cavities.
+Saliva helps protect your teeth from getting cavities.
+With less saliva production and your mouth being dry, your teeth are more likely to develop cavities.

 Why Diabetes Makes It More Likely for Gum and Other Oral Problems to Occur

 The bacteria reside mostly on your teeth and tongue.

 When they reach the gum, they can easily make it their home, leading to gingivitis and other more serious gum diseases such as periodontal.

 Periodontal leads to the breakdown of the gum tissues, destroying them, which causes the loss of teeth since the gums are no longer there to keep them in place.